PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 1. There's a vendoring workflow that runs daily, which just runs `vendir sync` and checks-in the result.
 This adds any new package versions to the `packages/vendored/` folder according to the package specification in `vendir.yml`
 2. Off the back of this, additional workflows are triggered to raise a PR for each package, to check-in the manifests to the `sync/prod` folder
 3. ArgoCD is continuously updating deployed packages based on the `sync/prod` folder

-The workflows that I run are in Github actions, with [this definition (TODO)]() for the vendir workflow and workflows similar to [this definition (TODO)]() to generate the prod manifests from the vendored package.
-Because different packages need to be parameterized in different ways there are variations in this second type of workflow.
-However, the details of the process don't matter so much as long as manifests end up in the right place.

 With that in mind, we can go on to measure the cadence of this process, in terms of lead time and frequency.